Approximate complex amplitude encoding algorithm and its application to data classification problems

 If we set $\phi=\pi/4$, this becomes

-Note now that, if the number of training data vectors in two classes are not equal (i.e., $M^{+}\neq M^{-}$), this difference can be compensated by tuning $\phi$ to satisfy $\tan(\phi)=M_{-}/M_{+}$.
+Note that, when the number of training data vectors in the two classes are not equal (i.e., $M^{+}\neq M^{-}$), this difference can be compensated by tuning $\phi$ to satisfy $\tan(\phi)=M_{-}/M_{+}$.
 We now end up with the final form of Eq.~\eqref{eq:sigmaz1_chc} as